alandmoore/wcgbrowser/README.rst

 navigation_layout      (see below)        Sets the layout of the navigation bar.
-See the detailed explanation below. network_down_html      (empty)            The full path to a file containing HTML which will be displayed when the start_url page cannot be loaded, which probably indicates some kind of network error. page_unavailable_html  (empty)            The full path to a file containing HTML which will be displayed when a page cannot be loaded, either because it's not accessible or blocked by security restrictions. quit_button_mode       reset              Just like timeout_mode, only this is the action taken when the quit button is pressed (same options) quit_button_text       "I'm &Finished"    Text to display on the quit/reset button.
+See the detailed explanation below. network_down_html      (empty)            The full path to a file containing HTML which will be displayed when the start_url page cannot be loaded, which probably indicates some kind of network error. page_unavailable_html  (empty)            The full path to a file containing HTML which will be displayed when a page cannot be loaded, either because it's not accessible or blocked by security restrictions. proxy_server           (empty)            Sets the proxy server string for HTTP proxy.
+Takes the form "host:port", or just "host" if you want to use the default port of 8080. quit_button_mode       reset              Just like timeout_mode, only this is the action taken when the quit button is pressed (same options) quit_button_text       "I'm &Finished"    Text to display on the quit/reset button.
 Can include an accelerator indicator (&). screensaver_url        about:blank        The URL to visit when idle.
 Only matters when timeout_mode is 'screensaver' and 'timeout' is nonzero.